Kyubyong/specAugment/README.md

 * Details are clearly explained in the paper.
 * While the first one, time warping, looks salient apparently, [Daniel](danielspark@google.com), the first author, told me that indeed the other two are much more important than time warping, so it can be ignored if necessary.
 (Thanks for the advice, Daniel!)
 * I found that implementing time warping with TensorFlow is tricky because the relevant functions are based on the static shape of the melspectrogram tensor, which is hard to get from the pre-defined graph.
-* Reserving it for a future task, I test frequency / time masking on [Tensor2tensor](https://github.com/tensorflow/tensor2tensor)'s LibriSpeech Clean Small Task rather than the full set.
+* I test frequency / time masking on [Tensor2tensor](https://github.com/tensorflow/tensor2tensor)'s LibriSpeech Clean Small Task.
+* The paper used the LAS model, but I stick to Transformer.
+* To compare the effect of specAugment, I also run a base model, which is without augmentation.
 * With 4 GPUs, training (for 500K) seems to take more than a week.
-* To compare the effect of specAugment, I also run a vanilla model.

 ## Requirements
 * TensorFlow==1.12.0